 So you took the leap and invested in your business by getting a vehicle wrap for your car.
 Now what?
 Vehicle wraps offer great promotional value for your business and when properly taken care, they can last your business a long time.
 When installed properly, you don’t have to worry about much when it comes to the durability of the wrap, but there are things to be aware off if you want a long-lasting wrap.

 This is a common question we get from customers, and it makes sense—you’ve invested marketing resources in a vehicle wrap and want to know what kind of return to expect.
 The answer depends on a number of factors such as sun exposure, climate, frequency of washing and more.

-Wraps last less time on vehicles that are out on the road every day and are in the sun a lot.
-With heavy wear and tear like this, the life expectancy may be a short as two years.
+Wraps do not last as long on vehicles that are out on the road every day and in the sun a lot.
+With heavy wear and tear like this, the life expectancy may be as short as two years.
 However, even something as simple as parking in the shade could increase the life expectancy of your vehicle wrap dramatically, to around three or four years.
 Vehicles that experience lighter use can often have wraps that last seven years or more.
 Under normal conditions, the average lifespan of a vehicle wrap is about five years.